bytedance/byteps/README.md

 ## Quick Start

 Before using BytePS, we assume you have already installed one or more of the following frameworks: TensorFlow / Keras / PyTorch / MXNet.
-BytePS dependes on CUDA and NCCL.
+BytePS depends on CUDA and NCCL.

 Clone BytePS with its third party dependency: